 Install the continuous waste pipe.
 The pipe will likely need to be cut to size.
 To get the measurement put one end of the pipe in place and make a mark where the cut needs to be made.

 The continuous waste pipe should have a mid downward slope from the trap to the drain.
 Keep that in mind when you measure and cut the pipe.

 Once your continuous waste fits right, you must tighten both nuts making sure the slip joint washers are on facing the right direction.
 The washers should be tapered down toward... the threads.Continue to 8 of 8 below.

 Finally, install the trap and trap arm.
 You may have to lengthen the pipe with an extension tailpiece to get it to line up correctly.

 Cut your pipe to suit and tight all the nuts making sure the slip joint washers are on facing the right direction.
 The only part you do not need a slip joint washer is where the trap and trap arm come together.

 Tighten all the nuts by hand and check both sides of the sink for leaks by filling the sinks up and draining them.
-If one nut leaks tighten it just a little... extra with pliers.
+If one nut leaks, then tighten it just a... little extra with pliers.